clojurists-together/clojuriststogether.org/content/news/2019/q3-2019-survey-results.md

 ### How would you like us to allocate our funding?

-69% of respondents wanted us to fund a mix of established and speculative projects, and 18% wantes us to only fund established projects.
+69% of respondents wanted us to fund a mix of established and speculative projects, and 18% wanted us to only fund established projects.

 ### What are we doing well, what could we be doing better?